 Time of Seeding

-Forage seed must be planted before June 30, 2020.
+Forage seed must be planted before June 30, 2021.
 If a cover crop is used, the seeding rate must be reduced to one-half or less of the normal recommended seeding rate and harvested as greenfeed or silage.
-To reduce lodging and severe competition from the cover crop, the soil nitrogen and applied nitrogen must not exceed 50 pounds of actual nitrogen per acre.
+To reduce lodging and severe competition from the companion crop, the soil nitrogen and applied nitrogen must not exceed 50 pounds of actual nitrogen per acre.

 Seed must be planted in a firm, well-prepared seedbed that has had proper weed control, crop residue management and good seed-to-soil contact.